Meet Maria Traoré, a farmer in Mali!

 Rural youth are finding meaningful work close to home in Nicaragua

 Youth cooperatives give young farmers the support they need to flourish.
 And seeds give them hope for the future.

 Reversing extinction rates, one seed at a time

 Caroline Chartrand saves the seeds Métis people in southern Manitoba saved for generations.
-She and the volunteers who work with her keep biodiversity alive.

 Self-sufficiency means not having to rely on large seed companies every year

 Loïc Dewavrin is a grain, soy and oil seed farmer – and a seed saver on a massive scale.

 Disappearing corn: Making tortillas without the main ingredient

 Climate change makes growing corn in parts of Central America near impossible.
 So these farmers are turning to something else.

 The secret life of seeds: Saving sorghum from the brink in Mali